ECCC-MSC/open-data/docs/msc-data/obs_hydrometric/readme_hydrometric-datamart_en.md

 The data is available using the HTTP protocol and resides in a directory that is plainly accessible to a web browser.
 Visiting that directory with an interactive browser will yield a raw listing of links, each link being a downloadable CSV file.
 In practice, we recommend writing your own script to automate the downloading of the desired data (using wget or equivalent).
 If you are unsure of how to proceed, you might like to take a look at our brief wget usage guide.

-The data is available at the following address :
+The data is available at the following address:

 * https://dd.weather.gc.ca/hydrometric/csv/[PROVTERR]/[FREQUENCY]/

-where :
+where:

 * __PROVTERR__ : 2-letter code for the province or territory.
 The code is one of the 13 following values:
     * AB (Alberta)
     * BC (British Columbia)